ubernostrum/akismet/docs/overview.rst

 user's IP address and user-agent string are required to be passed as arguments (a third argument, ``blog``, will be automatically inserted for you).
-However, these methods all accept a large set of optional keyword arguments, corresponding to additinoal data accepted by the Akismet web service.
+However, these methods all accept a large set of optional keyword arguments, corresponding to additional data accepted by the Akismet web service.
 This set of arguments is identical across all the API methods.